syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## Equals

-Displays all words that completely match the typed characters in the control.
-This strategy is insensitive to the case.
+Displays all words that completely matches the typed characters in the control.
+This strategy is case-insensitive.

 {% tabs %}
 {% highlight xaml %}